Nsengiyunva/banking-spa-react/README.md

-# This is a Responsive React Smooth Scroll Web App Using Styled Components
+# This is a Responsive React App Using Styled Components

 ##### Styled Components
 ##### Responsive React Website